 Among the accusations that are always raised against Islam is Polygyny, which is the permission that one man can have more than one wife (Maximum 4 wives).
-“Why did Allah allow Men to marry more than one wife?
+There seems to be a sort of visceral disapproval of the practice by most women.
+“Why would Allah allow Men to marry more than one wife?
 Isn’t this infidelity?!
 Isn’t this unfair to women?
-Why isn’t this allowed for women as well?”
+Why isn’t this allowed for women as well?…”

 The previous among many other accusations and question are always directed to Muslims in a taunting manner.
 In this post, I shall start tackling the issue of Polygyny, its application, and the wisdom behind it as understood by main stream Muslims.

 The permission to practice polygyny was granted by our Creator according to our beliefs.
 Hence, there must be a big bunch of logically accepted reasons behind it.
 Let’s first grab some scientific knowledge related to the subject, they are extremely important in helping the reader reach the truth about Polygyny.